Chants d'Auvergne, Vol. 1: Packaging

-The cover of the album features a photograph of von Stade taken by Valerie Clement on the front of the sleeve, and a black and white photograph of Antonio de Almeida with Canteloube's son Guy on the back.
+The cover of the album features a photograph of von Stade taken by Valérie Clément on the front of the sleeve, and a black and white photograph of Antonio de Almeida with Canteloube's son Guy on the back.

 Critical reception

 Reviews

 J. B. Steane reviewed the album on LP in Gramophone in February 1983, comparing it with earlier recordings of Canteloube's songs performed by Netania Davrath and Victoria de los Angeles.
 Each of the three singers had points of advantage, he thought.
 Davrath's "girl-like, virginal voice" brought "a breath of fresh air and a ... pastoral feeling".
 De los Angeles sang with plenty of body in her tone and was enjoyably animated in the sprightlier songs.
 Her "L'aïo dè rotso", for example, had "a sense of fun and engaging cheekiness".
 What distinguished von Stade's way with Canteloube was "the special character of [her] tone and artistry in the quieter songs.
 She is utterly personal and lovely in the lullabies, especially "Brezairola", in the sad plaining of "Oï, ayaï" and in the delicate lilt of "Lo fïolaré"."
 Von Stade's album had further plus points in the excellent playing of the Royal Philharmonic Orchestra, and in engineering which provided a "greater clarity of detail" than could be heard on the older discs (albeit at the expense of allowing the orchestra undue prominence in those songs in which Canteloube's arranging was at its lushest).
 Where von Stade's LP disappointed was in Antonio de Almeida's conducting.
 His conspicuously slow tempos had created an "excessively laid-back atmosphere" in which the songs did not so much luxuriate as wallow.
 His "La delaïssádo", for instance, took 5'18" as opposed to de los Angeles's 4'24", his "Passo del prat" 3'36" rather than her 2'59" and his "Brezairola" 3'24" rather than her 2'54".
 De Almeida's pacing had made it unnecessarily difficult for von Stade to sculpt the phrasing of "La delaïssádo" as well as de los Angeles had done, and had sapped "Passo del prat" of the energy with which the Spanish soprano had invested it.
 In sum, the album had "much to enjoy" and was "lovely in parts", but was still "rather a disappointment in toto".
 It was the kind of disc that one might be reluctant to buy for oneself, but which would be a very welcome gift beneath the Christmas tree.